 Especially Kevin, since he is on multiple medications for his seizure disorder.

 - Propylene Glycol

-For now, I have purchased the Sun Bum and Bare Republic sunscreens for our family.
-I also have order us new hats and SPF shirts from Lands End.
+For now, I have purchased the Avon sunscreens for our family.
+I also have ordered us new hats and SPF shirts from Lands End.
 Happy Summer!

 When you purchase items from Amazon from this site, I receive a small percentage at no additional cost to you.
 Thank you for supporting A Day in our Shoes.